-- 1. Graduation from high school or satisfactory completion of the GED. - Good standing with the most recently attended institution with a minimum GPA of 2.0. - 3.
-Demonstrated competency in science as evidenced by the completion of either one unit of general high school biology with laboratory or high school chemistry with laboratory, or completion of BIO 141 and BIO 142 with no grade below a "C" prior to application deadline.
-Deficiencies can be made up through developmental studies or college courses. - 4.
-Demonstrated competency in mathematics as evidenced by placement out of MTE 1-5 on the Virginia Placement Test (VPT).
-Placement is determined by means and measures identified in the Multiple Measures Placement Policy.
-For those who do not meet this requirement, all prescribed developmental work must be completed prior to application deadline.
-Competency may be demonstrated by accomplished by one of the following multiple measures: - a.
-Completion of Virginia Placement Tests (VPT) within 5 years prior to application with demonstrated proficiency in MTE 1-5. or - b.
-HSGPA & Algebra II 3.0 or higher within the last 5 years, or - c.
-GED Math score of 165 or above within the last 5 years, or - d.
-SAT math score of 510-520.
-ACT math score of 19-22. or - e.
-Completion of college-level math class equivalent to MTH 1-5 within the last 5 years.

-f.
-ATI TEAS math score of 45th percentile or Math score of 65%
+- 1. Graduation from high school or satisfactory completion of the GED - 2.
+Good standing with the most recently attended institution with a minimum GPA of 2.0. - Demonstrated competency in science as evidenced by a.
+General Biology with lab (high school or college) with a grade C or better - b.
+OR Chemistry with lab (high school or college) with a grade C or better - c.
+OR Completion of BIO 141 and 142 with a C or better.
+Note: BIO 101 or CHM 5 can be taken to meet this requirement. - 4.
+Demonstrated competency in mathematics as evidenced by a.
+Virginia Placement Test with placement in MTE 1-5 or MDE 10 within last 5 years - b.
+Informed Self-Placement indicating eligibility for MTH 154-155 $\,$ - c.
+OR HSGPA & Algebra II 3.0 or higher within the last 5 years, d.
+OR GED Math score of 165 or above within the last 5 years, e.
+OR SAT math score of 470 or ACT math score of 17 within last 5 years, - f.
+OR Completion of college-level math class equivalent to MTH 1-5 or MDE 10. - g.
+OR ATI TEAS math score of 45th national percentile rank or an individual score of 65 or higher. - Demonstrated competency in English as evidenced by

-- 5. Demonstrated competency in English as evidenced by placement into ENG 111.
-Placement is determined by means and measures identified in the Multiple Measures Placement Policy.
-For those who do not meet this requirement, all prescribed developmental work must be completed prior to application deadline. - 6.
+Virginia Placement Test with placement into ENG 111 or ENG 111 plus EDE 11 within last 5 years. - b.
+Informed Self-Placement indicating eligibility for ENG 111 c.
+OR Completion of a college level English course equivalent - to ENG 111 with grade C or better d.
+OR SAT English/Reading/Writing score 400 or ACT - Reading and Writing score 15 within last 5 years e.
+OR Successfully completed applicable English - e.
+OR Successfully completed applicable English developmental courses within last 5 years - f.
+OR GED- English score of 165 within last 5 years g.
+OR HSGPA 2.0 or higher within last 5 years. - 6.
 Completion of the nursing entrance test (Test of Essential Academic Skills, or TEAS) with a National Percentile Rank of 45 or above prior to application.
-Nursing preadmission results will be accepted if completed within 5 years of applying to the nursing program. - A 2.5 cumulative grade point average (GPA) for ENG 111, BIO 141, PSY 230, ITE 119 or ITE 115, and SDV 101.
-These courses must be completed prior to enrollment in nursing (NSG) classes. - Completion of Nursing Application for each academic year interested in being considered for the Nursing Program.
+Nursing preadmission results will be accepted if completed within 5 years of applying to the - nursing program.
+7. A 2.5 cumulative grade point average (GPA)for ENG 111, BIO 141, PSY 230, ITE 119 or ITE 115, and SDV 101.
+These courses must be completed prior to enrollment in nursing (NSG) classes.